Skip to content

 1. Create a new file in vecorel_cli/datasets based on the template.py

-2. Implement the convert() function / test it / run it
+2. Fill in the required variables / test it / run it

-3. Add missing dependencies into a separate dependency group in setup.py
+3. Add missing dependencies into the appropriate feature group in pixi.toml (or setup.py for pip users)

 4. Add the converter to the list above